 - Decrease your nicotine strength: You might need to vape a bit more to feel satisfied, but lower nicotine strengths are better for a gentle throat hit.

-- Use higher-VG liquids: VG is great for clouds, but the throat hit is really smooth at anything over 70 % VG.
+- Use higher-VG vape juices: VG is great for clouds, but the throat hit is really smooth at anything over 70 % VG.

 - Reduce your power setting: Lower-power vaping keeps the vapour cool and the throat hit gentle.

 - Choose a sweet flavour: Sweet, creamy or bakery e-juices offer a generally smooth throat hit.
 Coffees and tobaccos can have the same effect too.

 - Open up your airflow: More airflow makes the vapour cooler and less concentrated, reducing throat hit.

 - Stick with cotton wicks: Cotton offers a subtle throat hit, but it’s less than with other wicking materials.

 - Consider switching to nicotine salts: Salts offer a way to vape higher nicotine vape juices without a harsh hit on the back of the throat.

 However, the issue of throat hit is more complicated than it might seem.
 Cramming the key information into some simple takeaways glosses over some important details, so here’s everything you need to know in a more comprehensive form:

 The amount of nicotine in your vape juice is the key thing that influences your throat hit.

 Nicotine gives a robust, punchy throat hit, and more nicotine gives a stronger throat hit.
 If you’ve ever vaped a high-nicotine e-juice you’ll know the feeling.
 It’s powerful and sometimes verges on uncomfortable, but if you’re just switching from smoking it could be just what you need to replicate the sensation of cigarette smoke.